- Professor of Pervasive Technologies, Department

 I am old, because only old people can boast about the great achievements that their children have in

 My passion is to work with mobile architectures and wearables to track human mobility.
 I have developed apps that have been downloaded over a million times.

 My research page detail these.

 where I describe some

 of the things I do.
 It is rather limited because it is just related to personal rather than professional interests, but you can find it useful.

 I do quite a bit of travelling for work.
-Lately I have been to Australia
+Before the pandemic hit us, I was in Australia,

 If I do not reply to your emails, you know why.

-Oh, and in case you are wondering: I am dyslexic.
+Oh, and in case you were wondering: I am dyslexic.
 This is why there are mistakes on these pages.

 Dyslexia is sometimes a hindrance but helps me think differently.
 These occasional stumblings taught me